Alcohol Addiction and Abuse

 The Problem of Binge Drinking

-This type of drinking involves consuming large amounts of alcohol within a very short time period at parties or other social gatherings, and it was once a right of passage for college students.
+This type of drinking involves consuming large amounts of alcohol within a very short time at parties or other social gatherings, and it was once a right of passage for college students.
 The problem mainly affects individuals between the ages of 18 and 24, but it’s increasing among high school-age children.
 A 2015 study conducted by the National Survey on Drug Use and Health (NSDUH)found that 37.9 percent of college students indulged in binging on alcohol during the previous month.
 That’s five percentage points higher than other individuals in the same age range, and the annual rate of this type of excess occurs with more than five million people over the age of 12.

 Each year, binging on alcoholic beverages contributes to: